-This sequel to Reform in Eastern Europe reports on one of the most pressing issues for countries with economies in transition and their neighbors.
-Focusing on the problem of East-West migration, the authors clearly delineate European free trade and capital flows as a means of raising productivity and increasing worker stability in the East and of reducing income gaps between countries.
+This sequel to Reform in Eastern Europe is a report on one of the most pressing issues for countries with economies in transition and their neighbors.
+Focusing on the problem of East-West migration, the authors clearly delineate and promote the notion of European free trade and capital flows as a means of raising productivity and increasing worker stability in the East and of reducing income gaps between countries.

-The authors first outline the problem and recommend that Western Europe begin to admit primary migrants and that the U.S. increase its quotas for them.
-They then look at migration statistics from previous eras to take into account the long-run and short-run effects of migration in the U.S. and Europe.
+As economists who have been deeply and consistently involved in the recent upheavals in the East, the authors are in a position to take a well-informed stance on the economic and social dislocations that are occurring.
+They first outline the problem and recommend that Europe begin to admit primary migrants and that the US increase its quota.
+They then look at migration statistics from previous eras to predict equivalent levels in the near future and take into account the long-run and short-run effects of migration in the US and Europe.
 They conclude with a detailed discussion of "the best defense of all," economic progress, and lay out the necessary conditions for free trade, investment, and aid.

 About the Authors